Your Feet's Too Big

 "Your Feet's Too Big" is a song composed in 1936 by Fred Fisher with lyrics by Ada Benson.
-It has been recorded by many artists, notably the Ink Spots and by Fats Waller in 1939.
-The song became associated with Waller who ad-libbed his own lyrics such as "Your pedal extremities are colossal, to me you look just like a fossil" and his catchphrase, "You know, your pedal extremities really are obnoxious.
+It has been recorded by many artists, notably Fats Waller (1939) and the Ink Spots.
+The song became associated with Waller, who ad-libbed his own lyrics such as "Your pedal extremities are colossal, to me you look just like a fossil" and his catchphrase, "You know, your pedal extremities really are obnoxious.
 One never knows, do one?"
-It was performed in the 1978 revue of Waller tunes, Ain't Misbehavin'.
-Animator Nancy Beiman created a short for Your Feet's Too Big in 1983.
+It was performed in the 1978 revue of Waller tunes Ain't Misbehavin'.
+The animator Nancy Beiman created a short for Your Feet's Too Big in 1983.

 The TV comedy series Harry and the Hendersons used Leon Redbone's version of the song as its theme tune.

-The film Be Kind Rewind used Fats Waller’s version of the song, although Mos Def recorded his own rendition of the song as recorded by Waller for the film.
+The film Be Kind Rewind used Fats Waller’s version, although Mos Def also recorded his own rendition of Waller's version for the film.